 The IA application is set up as an online application and so you will need to get access to a computer from a friend, your local library or at your nearest community services office.
 If you are having difficulty completing the application on your own, contact your local advocacy office to make an appointment for help.

 To visit PovNet to find a local advocacy office in your area, click here.

-If you don’t have an address, you can still apply; however, you will only receive the support portion and not the shelter portion.
+If you don’t have an address or pay any shelter costs, you can still apply; however, you will only receive the support portion and not the shelter portion.

 For example: A single person would only receive $385 (support portion).
 Until they have actual shelter costs, at that point then they could receive $375 (shelter portion) as well.

 Note: You may want to let the Ministry know if you are homeless and currently in need of food, shelter, or medication.